akka/akka/akka-docs/cluster/cluster-usage.rst

   "com.typesafe.akka" %% "akka-cluster" % "2.1-SNAPSHOT"

-If you are using the latest nightly build you should pick a timestamped Akka version from `<http://repo.typesafe.com/typesafe/snapshots/com/typesafe/akka/akka-cluster/>`_.
+If you are using the latest nightly build you should pick a timestamped Akka version from `<http://repo.typesafe.com/typesafe/snapshots/com/typesafe/akka/>`_.
+Don't use ``SNAPSHOT``.
+Note that the Scala version |scalaVersion| is part of the artifactId.

 A Simple Cluster Example
 ^^^^^^^^^^^^^^^^^^^^^^^^